blockterms/lit/README.rst

 -----

+NOTE: This is not production ready.
+Lot of work ahead

+Priority
+1. Wallet Feature
+2. Raw Tx
+3. Fees
+4. Network

 Lit is Python's `fastest <https://ofek.github.io/bit/guide/intro.html#why-bit>`_ Litecoin Library based on Bit, a Bitcoin library that was designed from the beginning to feel intuitive, be effortless to use, and have readable source code.
 It is heavily inspired by